MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 - Dynamics 365 Guides PC and HoloLens app versions 104.1907.19001 or later

-You also need to be an administrator for the Dynamics 365 Guides instance that you're working with and it's useful to have a general understanding of the [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro), the database that Dynamics 365 Guides is based on.
+You need to be an administrator for the Dynamics 365 Guides instance that you're working with.
+It's also useful to have a general understanding of [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro), the database that Dynamics 365 Guides is based on.

 ## Overview of creating a custom view

 Creating a custom view involves these basic steps:

-1. Create a new entity in the Common Data Service that contains the fields (at least two) that will be included in the view.
+1. Create a new entity in Common Data Service that contains the fields (at least two) that will be included in the view.

 2. Create the view.